• Skip to primary navigation

 Kate Hahnel

-Deliciously creamy Instant Pot Potato Leek Soup with bacon that is perfect for busy weeknights!
-Dairy-free, paleo, and whole 30 compliant too.
+This Instant Pot Potato Leek Soup with bacon is creamy, delicious, and perfect for busy weeknights!
+It is also dairy-free, paleo, and whole 30 compliant too.

 5 from 6 votes